nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

   <br><em>Figure 6</em>
 </p>

-💡 Different XYZCommand has different additional variables which are omitted in Figure 6.
+💡 Different XYZCommand has different additional variables which are omitted in Figure 6. <br>
 💡 For a full list of XYZCommand classes, see [Appendix 8.2 List of Command Classes](#XYZCommands)

 <!--